-The opportunity for introducing new residential students to the community life of the seminary is provided during an orientation program in the fall of each year.
-Residential students entering during the spring semester receive a more personalized orientation.
-Online students receive orientation through work with the director of distance education.
+The opportunity for introducing new residential students to the community life of the seminary is provided during an orientation program each fall.
+All residential and online students receive additional orientation through their required participation in the class: "Introduction to Theological Education."
 An important part of orientation is taking part in the EQi (Bar-On Emotional Quotient Inventory), an inventory to help students consider how they might function in ministry, and set goals for personal development throughout the course of their seminary education.
-Completion of the EQI (both entering and exiting) is mandatory for all degree candidates.
+Completion of the EQI (both entering and exiting)

+is mandatory for all degree candidates.
 It is optional for special students.
 Specific information regarding dates and schedule for orientation activities is provided to new students before the beginning of each semester (see Degree Programs in this catalog for specific admission requirements for each degree).